TOAST-DOCS/TOAST-Cloud/en/toast-sdk/log-collector-ios.md

 ## Network Insights
 * Network Insights measure delay time and response values by calling URL registered in console.
 They may be applied to measure delays and response vales of many countries around the world (according to national codes on a device).

-> With Network Insights enabled in console, it is requested for one time via URL registered in the console when TOAST Logger is initialized.
+> With Network Insights enabled in console, it is requested for one time via URL registered in the console when NHN Cloud Logger is initialized.

 ### Enable Network Insights

-1. Go to [TOAST Console](https://console.toast.com/) and select [Log & Crash Search].
+1. Go to [NHN Cloud Console](https://console.toast.com/) and select [Log & Crash Search].
 2. Select [Settings].
 3. Click the [Setting for Sending Logs] tab.
 4. Enable "Network Insights Logs".

 ### URL Setting

-1. Go to [TOAST Console](https://console.toast.com/) and select [Log & Crash Search].
+1. Go to [NHN Cloud Console](https://console.toast.com/) and select [Log & Crash Search].
 2. Select [Network Insights].
 3. Click the [URL Setting] tab.
 4. Enter URL to measure and click [Add].